 Savannah, GA is historic, charming and offers a lot of southern flare.
 Our visit to Savannah was nothing short of an amazing time.
 Venturing through the city, learning about the history, and taking in the beautiful architecture and landscaping was just what we did during our trip.

 I took a trip to Savannah, GA with a group of our girlfriends, for a fun weekend getaway to celebrate our friend and bride to be!
 While walking through the streets, we stumbled across other groups having fun with the same celebration!
-It’s a great city feel safe, have fun, shop, eat and enjoy beautiful, historical landmarks!
+It’s a great city to feel safe, have fun, shop, eat and enjoy beautiful, historical landmarks!
 Today I’m sharing my travel guide to the lovely city:

 What we did during our visit